rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 product_url: cloud-servers
 ---

+**Warning:** Netcat's Software creator has not updated the software since 2006.
+Therefore, Rackspace Technology makes no warranty that the quality of Netcat will meet your expectations.

 ### Using Netcat

-If you have a network service malfunctioning, but you know it's [listening to a network port](/support/how-to/checking-listening-ports-with-netstat), you can verify a program connection in search for the problem.
+If you have a network service malfunctioning, but you know the service is [listening to a network port](/support/how-to/checking-listening-ports-with-netstat), you can verify the program connection in search of the problem.

-Use Netcat **Nc**, to attempt to access the service.
-If you are running a Red Hat-based distribution, and Nc is not installed by default, type this command in the command line:
+Use Netcat **Nc**, to access the service.
+If you are running a Red Hat-based distribution, and you don't have Nc installed, type this command in the command line:

 `sudo yum install nc`

-If you are running a Debian-based distribution, type this command in the command line:
+For a Debian-based distribution, type this command in the command line:

 `sudo apt-get install Netcat`